Design and Technology

 Children will learn how softer fruit can be cut using non-serrated knives, whereas carrots can be sliced using grating due to the hardness of the vegetable.

-Year 1 children will also compare a range of food types, categorising them into healthy and non-healthy, and put this into practice by making a fruit salad.
+Year 1 children will also compare a range of food types, categorising them into healthy and non-healthy, and put this into practice by making a vegetable broth.
 Part of the process will involve using a variety of cutting implements (serrated and non-serrated blades, and peelers.
 They will also begin to understand where their food comes from.

 The children will evaluate and make a series of snacks, exploring and evaluating types of food (such as candyfloss versus fruit) and which they think is most healthy.